defold/doc/docs/en/manuals/addressing.md

 print(spawned_id) --> hash: [/instance42]
 ```

 You can use such an identifier in place of a string id, or construct one yourself.
-Note though that a hashed id corresponds to the path to the object, i.e. an absolute address:
+Note though that a hashed id corresponds to the path of the object, i.e. an absolute address:

 ::: sidenote
 The reason relative addresses must be given as strings is because the engine will compute a new hash id based on the hash state of the current naming context (collection) with the given string added to the hash.